Graduate Student Registration

 Q: What does my graduate GPA consist of?

-A: Your graduate level cumulative GPA consists of all courses taken while enrolled as a Graduate student at the University of Illinois.
+A: Your graduate level cumulative GPA consists of all courses taken while enrolled as a graduate student at the University of Illinois (i.e. taken at the 1G level).

 Q: What is the repeated course policy?

-A: The Credit for Repeated Courses policy is located here: http://www.grad.illinois.edu/gradhandbook/2/chapter3/grading-system.
-Your grades will be averaged out in your cumulative GPA.
+A: The Credit for Repeated Courses policy is located here: www.grad.illinois.edu/gradhandbook/2/chapter3/grading-system.
+Previous grades are not replaced if the course is repeated.
+All grades will be used to calculate your cumulative GPA.

 Q: I received an “I” grade in a course.
 How does the official final grade get reported?